ahmadalfy/frontend-notes/css/selectors.md

 <input type="radio" />
 ```

 I don't think anyone ever saw a checkbox 300px wide.
-This end by either setting differrent style to these elements by other means (class selectors, attribute selectors) or using a more appropriate selector for the elements we are targeting.
+This end by either setting different style to these elements by other means (class selectors, attribute selectors) or using a more appropriate selector for the elements we are targeting.

-It's worth mentioning that element selectors are **case-insenstive** but it is always discouraged to utilize uppercase when you write CSS in general.
+It's worth mentioning that element selectors are case-insensitive but it is always discouraged to utilize uppercase when you write CSS in general.

 ### Class selector

 An HTML class is an attribute used to landmark an element in order to select it.
 It's like a label we give to the elements to facilitate the way of *selecting* them in the future.

-Classes are **case-senstive** and are writting by prefixing the class name with a dot:
+Classes are case-sensitive and are writing by prefixing the class name with a dot:

 ```html
 <style>